burlachenkok/burlachenkok.github.io/biography.md

 permalink: /biography/
 ---

-### Konstantin Burlachenko - Biography

-I am a CS Ph.D. student and member of Professor Peter Richtarik's Optimization and Machine Learning Lab.
+I am a CS Ph.D. student and member of Professor Peter Richtarik's Optimization and Machine Learning Lab in the CEMSE Division at KAUST.

 ---